Novadestin/rainrepo/README.md

 Welcome to RainRepo, a rainmeter information repository and archive.
 </p>

-(This repo is still a work in progress, so please browse through the [the wiki](https://github.com/Novadestin/rainrepo/wiki/%23-RainRepo-wiki:-Main-Index.) while we get things sorted.)
+(This repo is still a work in progress, so please browse through [the wiki](https://github.com/Novadestin/rainrepo/wiki/%23-RainRepo-wiki:-Main-Index.) while we get things sorted.
+Also, if you think of anything you'd like to see here, please let us know!)